3 min read

 Corporate strategy business strategy functional strategy; why so many?

-Why are there so many types of strategy and how do you keep them all connected?
+Why are there so many types of strategy, and how do you keep them all connected?

 • A corporate strategy sets the strategic goals for the company as a whole.

-Like a set of Russian dolls.
+Ideally these strategies nest perfectly like a set of Russian dolls.

 • If the goal of your strategy is to announce a huge shift at a particular event, your planning process has to work back from this event, building in enough time for each layer of planning.
 When you have accommodated the shortest possible time frame for each, you can see when to schedule your first corporate strategy session.